-Contributions to improve Hummingbird ringing
+Contributions to improve the ringing of hummingbirds and sunbirds

-Hummingbird banding continues to be a challenge in terms of adapting equipment to the size of these birds and the need for an agile and optimal ringing system.
+Ringing hummingbirds and sunbirds was often a challenge in terms of adapting equipment to the size of these birds and the need for an agile and optimal ringing system.
 We have developed and tested some new equipment that we want to share with the ringing community.

 Precedents